anomalyco/sst/examples/python-layouts/nested-layout/README.md

 ## Usage

-This layout is perfect for:
+This structure is perfect for:
 - Large applications with many functions
 - Team projects with clear organization
 - Microservices architectures